anurag-asr/anurag-asr/README.md

-### Hi there 👋, I am Anurag Singh and a Full Stack Developer who always seek creativity in my design and love for coding and algorithms
+### Hi there 👋, am Anurag Singh and a Full Stack Developer who always seek creativity in my design and love for coding and algorithms

 - 🔭 I’m currently working on my skills
 - 🌱 I’m currently learning how to be a good listner and speaker